essdot/shimlib/README.md

 ~~`var car2 = new Auto();`~~

 * **klass.extend(methodsAndProperties)**: Creates a new klass with all the methods and properties from *klass*, extended with the specified methods and properties.
+The new klass will have a property *$super* that refers to the parent klass.
 ```javascript
 var HybridAuto = Auto.extend({
 	hybridEngine: true